Best holiday rental deals in Dalyan

 Dalyan’s riverside restaurants offer lovely views across the water to the magnificent Dalyan rock tombs.
 Choose from a selection of meze plates and enjoy classic Turkish delicacies whilst watching the river boats sail by.3.
 Come face to face with the local turtles

 DEKAMER takes in and rehabilitates injured turtles before releasing them back into the sea.
 Volunteers from the local university will introduce you to the turtles and tell you all about how they live!4.
 Experience runner’s paradise

 At the end of October, Dalyan hosts its Caretta Run, a number of running races from 5 to 21 kilometres in length that take you along the magnificent shoreline of Sülüngür Lake.
 So why not extend the summer season, head to Dalyan and participate in this wonderful event with hundreds of like-minded runners?!5.
 Beach day!

 Iztuzu beach is said by many to be the most beautiful beach in Turkey.
 You will be more than a little impressed by the stunning mountainous landscape surrounding the beach, the fine, golden sand, and the good amenities including a superb buffet restaurant and showers.

-Holidu offers around 490 accommodations in Dalyan from 10 different partners, so you will find the perfect type of accommodation you are looking for.
-We've got you covered!
+Holidu offers around 440 properties in Dalyan from 9 different partners, so you will find the perfect type of accommodation you are looking for.
+We have everything you need!